Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Origins of nuclear cooling

 The presence of nuclear resonances is further confirmed by performing Hahn Echo spectroscopy~\cite{bechtold_three-stage_2015,Stockill2016}, where our probe sequence consists of the addition of a refocusing $\pi$ pulse half-way between the Ramsey pulses of Fig.\,\ref{fig4:ramsey}(a).
 Fig.~\ref{fig5a:magnon}(b) shows the contrast as a function of total delay time $T$.
 The overall decaying contrast as a function of $T$ is fitted to a Gaussian function to extract the electron-spin qubit decoherence time $T_2^\text{HE} =1.14(2)$\,$\mu$s -- shorter than previous results on GaAs~\cite{Zaporski_Ideal_2023,shofer_tuning_2024}, which is consistent with a stronger interaction with the transverse nuclear field owing to a QD whose physical size is smaller (blue-shifted~\cite{Schimpf_Optical_2025}) and whose electron-spin splitting $\omega_e^0$ is smaller.
 Zooming in on short delays, shown in the inset of Fig.\,\ref{fig5a:magnon}(b), we see oscillations of the contrast, which a Fourier transform of the signal, shown in Fig.\,\ref{fig5a:magnon}(c), confirms to be predominantly at the As Larmor frequency.
 These Hahn Echo oscillations and the magnon resonances are features of an interaction between the electron spin and a precessing transverse nuclear field~\cite{Botzem2016,shofer_tuning_2024}, which allows the electro-nuclear energy exchange required for nuclear-spin cooling~\cite{jackson_optimal_2022} and quantum gates between the electron-spin qubit and a nuclear magnon~\cite{Appel2025}.

 For an InGaAs QD, strain produces a large misalignment of nuclear and electronic quantization axes that, independently of the magnetic field direction due to strain inhomogeneity, naturally leads to a \emph{non-collinear} hyperfine interaction~\cite{Hogele2012} as used in cooling\cite{Gangloff_quantum_2019}.
-However, for a strain-free GaAs QD subject to a growth-axis magnetic field, the electronic and nuclear quantization axes should be fully aligned and there should not be a significant non-collinear interaction.
+For a strain-free GaAs QD, a non-collinear interaction can arise from electronic g-factor anisotropy when the magnetic field is not aligned with the crystal axes of GaAs~\cite{shofer_tuning_2024}.
+When subject to a growth-axis magnetic field, however, as is the case here, the electronic and nuclear quantization axes should be fully aligned and there should not be a significant non-collinear interaction.
 Instead, the small electron-spin splitting $\omega_e^0 = 2.6$\,GHz makes the transverse \emph{collinear} interaction, whose amplitude scales as $\omega_e^{-1}$, sufficiently strong to be observed here.
 A hallmark of this interaction is that it enables only spin-conserving processes and thus only a single sideband in the ESR spectrum -- unlike the non-collinear interaction, which allows bidirectional sideband processes~\cite{Hogele2012, Gangloff_quantum_2019}.
-This single sideband is precisely what we observe in Fig.\,\ref{fig5a:magnon}b, where its blue-detuning ($\delta > 0$) is seen to be independent of the probe electron-spin state as consistent with a single spin-conserving process.
+This dominant sideband is precisely what we observe in Fig.\,\ref{fig5a:magnon}b, where its blue-detuning ($\delta > 0$) is seen to be independent of the probe electron-spin state as consistent with a single spin-conserving process.
+We note the presence of a weaker red-detuned ($\delta < 0$) sideband near the As frequency (Fig.\,\ref{fig5a:magnon}a,b) -- suggesting a small non-collinear interaction is present, possibly due to residual strain or to a slight misalignment of the magnetic field with respect to the device -- which allows some degree of bidirectional feedback under the Raman cooling configuration (Fig.~\ref{fig4:ramsey}), despite the asymmetry~\cite{Gangloff2021}.